Code4SocialGood/c4sg-ios/README.md

 3. Once XCode has been installed you're now ready to get going!

-Running the tests
+Running Tests/Automated Testing

-We are currently not running automated tests or tests yet as we are still getting started as we get ready to publish to the App store this will be explored further.
+We are not currently running automated tests or tests yet as we are still getting started as we get ready to publish to the App store this will be explored further.

-Break down into end to end tests
-Explain what these tests test and why

-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 Versioning

 GitHub is used for version control a basic knowledge of GitHub on how to create a branch, commit, and perform pull requests is not assumed and if you need help with these features please reach out to help on the Slack community channel for the cs4g-iOS project.

+Questions

+Please reach out to Brian Andreasen or anyone else if you have any feedback or have difficulties on getting started.
+Happy Coding!

 Authors

 Jenny - Initial work - PurpleBooth
 Brian Andreasen - Inital Project Setup and branch setup for development.

 Acknowledgments

 All of the contributors to this project deeserve a hats off and all deserve to e recognized a special thank you to Jenny for allowing people to grow, pursue their dreams and creating a platform that means something to many.